 Meg McDonald is a writer working across prose, stage and screen.
 Her writing explores morality, womanhood and trauma through intricate and intimate narratives.
 While often provocative, they are, at their core, tender tales of connection, change, and resilience.
 Through her work, Meg strives to inspire deeper contemplation about the relationships we share and our impact on others and the environment.

-Meg’s playwriting credits include: Skirt (2018) presented by UOW and Merrigong Theatre Company; Dead Things (2019) presented in ATYP's Intersection: Arrival and published by Currency Press; Co-writer for UOW’s production On The Edge Of The Known World (2020); Hiding Lights in Dark Places developed through Elbow Room Productions’ Development Series (2020), presented as part of the Storytellers Festival (2022) and shortlisted for the Born Writers Award (2023); and Draw Two which had it’s premiere season at the Old Fitz Theatre (2024) as part of their Late-Night Program.
-The season received rave reviews (4 stars from Sydney Arts Guide), completely sold out and was extended due to its popularity.
-In 2025, Draw Two is set to take the stage at Theatre Works’ Explosives Factory in September.
+Meg’s playwriting credits include: Skirt (2018) presented by UOW and Merrigong Theatre Company; Dead Things (2019) presented in ATYP's Intersection: Arrival and published by Currency Press; Co-writer for UOW’s production On The Edge Of The Known World (2020); Hiding Lights in Dark Places developed through Elbow Room Productions’ Development Series (2020), presented as part of the Storytellers Festival (2022) and shortlisted for the Born Writers Award (2023); and Draw Two which premiered at the Old Fitz Theatre (2024) as part of their Late-Night Program, with a sold-out and extended season due to its popularity.
+After further development through the ATYP Pier to Peer Residency program, Draw Two toured to Theatre Works’ Explosives Factory (2026) where it played to sold out audiences and reieved rave reviews from critics.

 In 2024, Meg’s short fiction ‘Shells’ was published in WestWords ‘Living Stories: Over The Line…?’ anthology.
 Meg is currently writing her debut novel, as well as delving into screenwriting; co-writing Crate, a television series with Georgia McGinness, and adapting her play Draw Two into a feature film.